 Your Turn – Test Your Website Speed

-After implementing the above suggestions, you should go ahead and test your website speed to see if there’s a difference (leave a comment below if you see difference :).
-Here are my top recommendations for testing your website speed:
+After implementing the above suggestions, you should go ahead and test your website speed to see if there’s a difference (leave a comment below if you see a difference).
+Here are our top recommendations for testing your website speed:

 - Pingdom Website Speed Test: With this tool, you should aim to get a reduced site load time as well as a reduced number of server requests.
 This tool also compares your website speed to other websites online.

 - GTMetrix: This tool analyzes your website speed using Google Pagespeed Insights and Yslow and gives you a rating from A to F. It also offers suggestions for improvement.

 - Webpage Analyzer: This tool gives you information on your page size and website download time, and it offers suggestions on how to improve your site load time.